 The City of Toronto is designed on a grid system that is easy to navigate by car.
-Streets in the downtown tend to be smaller arterials, while those away from the core tend to be larger, four to six lane avenues.
+Streets in the downtown core tend to be smaller arterials, while those away from the core tend to be larger, four-to-six lane avenues.
 In response to rapid growth throughout the region, governments at all levels are investing heavily in public transit.

-To move people across the longest open boarder in the world, the Canada and US government have cooperated to create NEXUS.
-The NEXUS program facilitates the movement of individuals across the Canada-US border, allowing speedier crossings for low-risk, pre-approved travelers into Canada and the United States by automobile.
+To move people across the longest open border in the world, the Canadian and U.S. governments have cooperated to create NEXUS.
+The NEXUS program facilitates the movement of individuals across the Canada-U.S. border, allowing speedier crossings for low-risk, pre-approved travelers into Canada and the U.S.

 Map of the existing expressways across the Province of Ontario connecting Toronto to North America.